ZefRaine/PeopleUnited/README.md

 # *PeopleUnited (PU)*
 Tired of arbitrarily matching with people?
-[PeopleUnited](https://peopleunited.herokuapp.com/)
+Try [PeopleUnited](https://peopleunited.herokuapp.com/)
 -----------------------------------------------------
 With PU, you'll see exactly who thinks like you do by taking our simple personality quiz What the project does